B0q3/airbnb-clone-project./README.md

 -## Team Roles and Responsibilities

 For this project, several roles are essential to ensure successful collaboration and delivery:
+## Technology Stack Overview

+This project uses a modern backend technology stack to ensure scalability, security, and performance:

+- **Django**
+  A high-level Python web framework used to build robust backend logic and RESTful APIs efficiently.

+- **PostgreSQL / MySQL**
+  Relational database systems used to store structured data such as users, properties, bookings, reviews, and payments.

+- **GraphQL**
+  A query language for APIs that allows clients to request exactly the data they need, improving performance and flexibility.

+- **Docker**
+  Provides containerization to package applications and dependencies, ensuring consistency across different environments.

+- **GitHub Actions**
+  Enables CI/CD automation by running tests, building, and deploying the project automatically on each commit.

 - **Backend Developer**
   Responsible for building and maintaining the server-side logic, APIs, and integration with the database.
 Ensures the backend is efficient, secure, and scalable.